digital-cargo/good-practice-shipment-tracking/README.md

-The solution should principally "open" to maximize the user's benefits and minimize hurdles of implementation.
+The solution should principally be "open" to maximize the user's benefits and minimize hurdles of implementation.
 This means that a basic layer of information should be available for data consumers without authentication.
-Some stakeholders might still require technical features like API keys for technical management, hurdles should be kept as low as possible for the user.
+Some stakeholders might still require technical features like API keys for technical management.
+Hurdles should be kept as low as possible for the user.

 Although the base layer is as open as possible, additional, more sensitive information can be made available over the same API endpoints after an authentication.
 Thus, this use case is a good starting point for entering the ONE Record digital eco system.